hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="alicloudreadrole"></a>
 # **AliCloudReadRole**
-> void AliCloudReadRole (string name, string alicloudMountPath = null)
+> void AliCloudReadRole (string name, string alicloudMountPath = "alicloud", TimeSpan? wrapTTL = null)

 Read, write and reference policies and roles that API keys or STS credentials can be made for.